 Donald Wyman – Turning a golden yellow in fall, this rounded crabapple tree produces white blooms and red fruit early on.

-Adams – This crabapple has a rounded to pyramidal shape with deep pink flowers and glossy red fruit.
+Adams – Adams crabapple has a rounded to pyramidal shape with deep pink flowers and glossy red fruit.
 Its foliage is reddish in color, maturing to green and orange-red in fall.

 Ellen Gerhart – Another popular upright variety, this crabapple tree has pale pink blossoms and bright red fruit.